Minds Team

 OpenAPI Spec & TypeScript Clients

 Machine-readable OpenAPI 3.1.0 spec for the Minds API.
-Generate typed TypeScript clients, explore endpoints interactively in Scalar, or pipe the JSON straight into your LLM.
+Generate typed TypeScript clients or pipe the JSON straight into your LLM.

 OpenAPI Spec

 The Minds public API ships a machine-readable OpenAPI 3.1.0 spec.
-Build typed clients, explore endpoints in an interactive reference, or hand the JSON to an LLM — same source of truth as this documentation.
+Build typed clients or hand the JSON to an LLM — same source of truth as this documentation.

 URLWhat you get